-In recent decades, the Integrated Disarmament, Demobilization and Reintegration Standards and The Paris Principles have set clear policy for a child-centred, qualitative approach to child reintegration;

-Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict, 2000, Articles 1 & 2 https://childrenandarmedconflict.un.org/tools-for-action/optional-protocol/; and The Paris Principles: Principles and Guidelines on Children Associated with Armed Forces or armed groups, February 2007, Definitions, p.7 https://www.ohchr.org/en/professionalinterest/pages/crc.aspx including the consideration of child-related issues in peace processes.
-However, the Global Coalition for Reintegration of Child Soldiers makes reference to the fact that putting policy into practice has not always been possible due to a combination of financial and programmatic limitations.
+In recent decades, the Integrated Disarmament, Demobilization and Reintegration Standards and The Paris Principles have set clear policy for a child-centered, qualitative approach to child reintegration, including the consideration of childrelated issues in peace processes.
+15 However, the Global Coalition for Reintegration of Child Soldiers makes reference to the fact that putting policy into practice has not always been possible due to a combination of financial and programmatic limitations.
 In practice, the release and reintegration of children has often been limited to a set of sequential steps responsive to the needs of a quantitative caseload of children upon their release through formal demobilization processes.
 This is a somewhat linear process where CAAFAG are assisted with their return to civilian life through immediate- to medium-term care plans and a suite of programming that may include family tracing, alternative care, re-enrollment in school, catch-up education, vocational training and/or psychosocial support packages; which, though necessary, is not enough to ensure longer-term development, peace and prevention outcomes.